-It’s for Charles Jourdan shoes, and it just seemed so exotic.
+It just seemed so exotic.

-Which is exactly what makes it so cool.
+Which is why it’s so cool.

 But creating that vibe isn’t as easy as it sounds.

-Ad agencies can’t really do it, they get too bogged down with logic, strategy and ideas, and in this category they are irrelevant.
+Ad agencies rarely do it, they get too bogged down with logic and strategy.

-I didn’t know it at the time, but the ‘Bum’ was shot by this dude:
+I didn’t know it at the time, but that arse was shot by the late, great Guy Bourdin.

+Arguably, Bourdin is the most influential fashion photographer ever.
 (Or most ripped off, depending on how you view that kind of thing.)

 The shots are very atmospheric, full of attitude, cool, sexy etc, but faces in ads are problematic: